wein.plus

 Flavescence dorée

-Also known as "grapevine flavescence dorée phytoplasma", this relatively new grapevine disease was probably introduced into Europe in the 1940s from the Great Lakes region of eastern North America.
-It first appeared here on a massive scale in France-Armagnac in the early 1950s and then spread epidemically across southern France, Italy and Spain.
-Corsica was hit particularly hard because grape varieties that are especially susceptible to it are cultivated here.
-It seems to occur preferentially in warmer regions, and the strong spread is possibly also due to climate change.
-There have also been individual observations with similar symptoms in Germany.
+Also known as "grapevine flavescence dorée phytoplasma", this relatively new vine disease was probably introduced to Europe in the 1940s from eastern North America in the Great Lakes region.
+It first appeared here on a massive scale in the early 1950s in France-Armagnac and then spread epidemically across southern France, Italy and Spain.
+Corsica was hit particularly hard because grape varieties particularly susceptible to the disease are cultivated here.
+It seems to be favoured in warmer regions, and the strong spread may also be due to climate change.
+Individual observations with similar symptoms have also been made in Germany.

 Voices of our members